 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain a technique which can be implemented early in therapy for increasing a bipolar client’s self-esteem regarding a situation.
+-Describe a CBT technique which can be implemented early in therapy for increasing a bipolar client’s self-esteem regarding a situation.

--Name the four steps in the compassionate perspective technique.
+-Identify four steps in the CBT compassionate perspective technique.

--Name two techniques which can be used regarding self absorption.
+-Identify two CBT techniques which can be used regarding self absorption.

--Name two techniques which can benefit the bipolar client’s loved ones.
+-Discuss two CBT techniques which can benefit the bipolar client’s loved ones.

 -Explain what is the percentage of bipolar individuals that occurs in Psychiatric comorbidit.